 The international (metric) system of units.

-The algebraic difference between the limits of the range from zero to full scale.
+The algebraic difference between the limits of the Range.

 The group of error limits within which each device will operate.

 The sum of the static pressure and the impact pressure.
 It can be measured at a point where the velocity of the fluid is zero.

 An ensemble of time-histories such that their statistical properties are invariant with respect to translations in time.

 A statistical term: the square root of the variance, i.e., the square root of the mean of the squares of the deviations from the mean value.
 If the mean is zero, standard deviation is equal to RMS.